 What to Know Before Working as a Brand Ambassador

 Working as a brand ambassador is great, but there are a few things to keep in mind.

 You’ll have to pay taxes on your earnings.
 Any time you earn extra money, you have to report it as income on your taxes.
 That means you can also deduct any expenses related to your side hustle.
 If you took the bus to get to your side hustle, you can deduct that.
 If you drove, you can deduct the gas mileage.
 Try to keep all your receipts so you can reference it during tax time.
-Want to learn more about deductions and earnings?
-Check out my comprehensive blog post with everything you need to know about taxes.

 Most jobs are on the weekends.
 Most brand ambassador gigs are held on the weekends, so this isn’t something you can do while you’re lounging in your PJs.
 Still, you can decide to only work one or two weekends a month to have the rest free for friends and family (or just binge-watching Netflix).

 You can’t slack on the job.
 Because this is a public-facing gig, you can’t pretend you’re only there for the money.
 A successful brand ambassador is charming and gracious even when people don’t want to try your samples.
 Bring a smile and a good attitude and you’ll get called back for other gigs.